pwnwiki/q/README.md

 pull request, or if the author wants to license their module in a certain way that prevents it from being in trunk, all are welcome here.

+Somthing not working?
+===
+If you can code, submit a pull request, if you can't just descibe the issue to the best of your ability in a new "issue", or email me (mubix[at]hak5.org) if you don't want to have to create a Github account.

 Other available Metasploit modules/scripts/plugins:
 ===